 Social media: Your social audience has already shown an interest in your business, making social channels the ideal place to post your job ad.
 Unlike online job boards, social media gives you the opportunity to reach those not actively seeking a job.
 Also, don’t be afraid to also use social media to get to know a little bit about your potential hires.

-3. Invest in Training
+3. Invest in training

 Your customers won’t be able to identify between a full-time staff member, and a seasonal employee, so both should deliver the same standards of service.
 Training is never a bad investment, and you have the opportunity to mold temporary hires with the potential to become full-time team members.
 Which leads us to tip number 4…

 It’s impossible to start the hiring process for your next peak season any earlier than the end of your last one.
 You may offer employees returning incentives, such as a better wage, a promotion or access to more training/certifications.
 Make sure that the incentives you’re offering can be built upon each year, to keep those best recruits coming back summer after summer.
+Check out these unique job benefits seasonal employees will love.

 Whether you manage a outdoor adventure zip-lining operation, or a 10-bedroom inn, you need to find seasonal hires with the right skills, attitude and knowledge to help get you through peak season.
 The secret to successful seasonal hiring is being continually prepared for the hiring process.